 On 4 September 2020, a bridge loan in the amount of kCHF 34'000 was granted by SEFAM to the Company ("e-Transport Bridge Loan"), bearing interest of 9 to 12% per annum.
-As of 31 December 2020, the Company has drawn down kCHF 20'000 under the e-Transport Bridge Loan Agreement and kCHF 346 of interests remain outstanding at this date.
+On 12 March 2021, a Conversion Agreement has been signed between SEFAM and the Company making convertible the kCHF 23'500 already drawn down under the e-Transport Bridge Loan at this date.
+The expense resulting from the extinguishment of the original liabilities has been accounted within financial costs and amount to kCHF 2'518.
+This amount has been fully converted on 30 March 2021.